otoolep/questdb.io/docs/refDATATYPES.md

 > `BINARY` field size is limited either by 64-Bit signed int (8388608 peta bytes) or disk size, whichever is smaller

-> `STRING` field size is limited by either 32-bit singned int (1073741824 characters) or disk size, whicheve is smaller
+> `STRING` field size is limited by either 32-bit signed int (1073741824 characters) or disk size, whichever is smaller